THIS IS WHY YOUR CHILD’S MILK TEETH ARE SO IMPORTANT

 Baby teeth play an important role in your child’s overall health, development, and well-being.
 They are vitally important for the future life of a child.

-Just because your child’s baby teeth eventually fall out, and replaced by permanent teeth doesn’t mean they are not important.
+Just because your child’s baby teeth eventually fall out, and are replaced by permanent teeth doesn’t mean they are not important.

-Baby teeth begin to develop beneath the gums during the second trimester of pregnancy but teeth really start to erupt through the gums between the ages of 6 months to one year after birth.
+Baby teeth begin to develop beneath the gums during the second trimester of pregnancy, but teeth really start to erupt through the gums between the ages of 6 months to one year after birth.

-When a baby tooth is lost too early, other teeth may move into the empty space and block the way for permanent tooth.
+When a baby tooth is lost too early, other teeth may move into the empty space and block the way for a permanent tooth.
 This can make teeth crooked or crowded.

 Neglect of primary teeth can result in a number of problems.
-It has been found that children who experienced tooth decay in their baby teeth had a greater risk of developing tooth decay in their permanent teeth than children who maintained healthy primary teeth.
+It has been found that children who experienced tooth decay in their baby teeth, had a greater risk of developing tooth decay in their permanent teeth, than children who maintained healthy primary teeth.

-The key is to start those positive habits at an early age.
+The key is to start positive habits at an early age.
 The most important aspect of taking care of your child’s baby teeth is the example you help to set.

 Baby teeth set the stage for a lifetime of happy and healthy smiles.